-Agricultural Commission Meeting Minutes - Final Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm
+Agricultural Commission Meeting Minutes - Draft Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm

-Members Present: John Keegan - Chair, Elaine Clow - Vice-Chair, Tina Larochelle, John Porter, Bill

-Bevans, Josh Marshall.

-Members Absent: Angela Swyers

-Member Ex-Officio Absent: Roger Sanborn

-Others Present: Alan Hardy - Planning and Community Development Director, Katie Phelps - Recording Secretary, Tom Danko, Tom Giovagnoli, Jeff Abbe, and Ann Lacroix.

-Chairman Keegan called the meeting to order at 6:55pm with a voting board.

-Chairman Keegan took a moment to thank everyone for their support during the last ten months during his leave.
-He is happy to be back and doing well.

-Roll Call made by Chairman Keegan.

-Review and Acceptance of Prior Meeting Minutes:

-Motion made by Bill Bevans, and seconded by Tina Larochelle, to accept the minutes from the September meeting as written.
+- 1 Members Present: John Keegan Chair, Elaine Clow Vice-Chair, Tina Larochelle, John Porter, Bill - 2 Bevans, Josh Marshall. - 3 Members Absent: Angela Swyers - 4 Member Ex-Officio Absent: Roger Sanborn - 5 Others Present: Alan Hardy Planning and Community Development Director, Katie Phelps Recording 6 Secretary, Tom Danko, Tom Giovagnoli, Jeff Abbe, and Ann Lacroix. - 7 Chairman Keegan called the meeting to order at 6:55pm with a voting board. - 8 Chairman Keegan took a moment to thank everyone for their support during the last ten months during - 9 his leave.
+He is happy to be back and doing well. - 10 Roll Call made by Chairman Keegan. - 11 Review and Acceptance of Prior Meeting Minutes: - 12 Motion made by Bill Bevans, and seconded by Tina Larochelle, to accept the minutes from the - 13 September meeting as written.
 All in favor.

-Accountant's Reports:
+14 Accountant's Reports:

-The Commission reviewed year-end reports including the Treasurer's Report as well as transaction detailed account information for Garden Plot Fees, Community Garden, and Administration.

-Motion made by Bill Bevans, and seconded by Tina Larochelle to accept the Accountant's Report.
+- The Commission reviewed year-end reports including the Treasurer's Report as well as transaction detailed account information for Garden Plot Fees, Community Garden, and Administration. - Motion made by Bill Bevans, and seconded by Tina Larochelle to accept the Accountant's Report.
 All in favor.

-Land Use Updates:
+19 Land Use Updates:

-• Updates from Alan Hardy:
+20 • Updates from Alan Hardy:

 Boscawen is having unprecedented growth.
-In 2016 we started nearly 60 dwelling units.
+In 2016 we started nearly 60 homes.
 To give some comparison, typically we would be looking at 10 homes as an average.
 The project down by the river will be 38 two bedroom townhouses.
+If this were happening in 90s or 2000s we would be looking at a

-If this were happening in 90s or 2000s we would be looking at a significant increase in school population.
-As a society we are not creating the population growth that we have in the past.
+- 25 be 38 two betabolit townhouses.
+If this were happennig in 90s of 2000s we would be looking at a 24 significant increase in school population.
+As a society we are not creating the population growth that we 25 have in the past.
 New Hampshire is aging.
 People coming to town are older.
-As taxpayers we believe it's a positive trend because our tax rate is based on the total asset value of the town.
-When someone builds a new home it adds to that asset value.

-In 2018 we will have the next revaluation of the town.
+As taxpayers we believe it's - a positive trend because our tax rate is based on the total asset value of the town.
+When someone builds a - 27 new home it adds to that asset value. - 28 - In 2018 we will have the next reevaluation of the town.
 When we lose value the tax rate goes up.
 If the trend continues the total asset value next year will increase significantly.
-The six three bedroom duplexes by Ross Express should be completed shortly.
+The six three bedroom duplexes - by Ross Express should be completed shortly.
 There are three buildings complete already.
-The 38 two bedroom townhouses should be complete by the end of June 2017.
-The market value should increase as opposed to 2012 when the last study was done.
+The 38 two - bedroom townhouses should be complete by the end of June 2017.
+The market value should increase as - 33 opposed to 2012 when the last study was done. - 34

-Agricultural Commission Meeting Minutes - Final Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm
+Agricultural Commission Meeting Minutes - Draft Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm